Portuguese India: 16th to 17th century

 As the colony developed, religious freedoms were lessened.
-King John III of Portugal issued an edict on 8 March 1546 to forbid Hinduism and destroy Hindu religious sites, and in 1550 a special religious tax was imposed upon mosques.
+John III of Portugal issued an edict on 8 March 1546 to forbid Hinduism and destroy Hindu religious sites, and in 1550 a special religious tax was imposed upon mosques.
 On 16 May 1546, the Jesuit missionary Francis Xavier, who had been instrumental in a mass conversion of 30,000 Paravar fishermen at Cape Comorin, requested the institution of the Goa Inquisition in a letter to the king; the inquisition was officially established in 1560.
 Over the course of the next century, the inquisition would bring around 16,000 people to trial, and cause an exodus of non-Christians from Goa; by the end of the 17th century, less than 10% of the Goan population was non-Christians.

 The Portuguese fortress of Diu was besieged a second time in 1546 by a joint Ottoman-Gujurati army led by Khoja Zufar.
 After seven months of siege, the conflict resulted in a major Portuguese victory upon the arrival of a reinforcement fleet under João de Castro.